heykayla/my-writing/tutorials/tutorial-create-and-customize-your-dev-account.md

 This tutorial is intended for new DEV users.

 ## Before you begin
-Before you begin this tutorial, you must have:
+Before you begin this tutorial, you must have the following:
 - A computer
 - An internet connection
 - A GitHub account